 Most drawing tools offer two methods for creating an object: clicking and dragging.
+Both methods are available in most tools.

 Clicking This creates objects by clicking points with the mouse.
 The benefit of this technique is in performing unrelated activities, such as zooming, while creating the geometry.

 Dragging This method indicates two points by dragging from one to the other.
 Press and hold mouse button to set the first point.
 Next, drag the mouse to the location for the next point and release the mouse button.
 The benefit of this technique is that a rubberband image appears during the construction to show how the object will appear once the mouse is released.